samapriya/geeup/README.md

   -h, --help  show this help message and exit
 ```
 # Changelog

+### v0.4.6
+- Now pass cookies for authentication and image and table uploaders.
+- Added readme docs and feature to the tool
+- Minor improvements to the overall tool.

 ### v0.4.5
 - Replaced firefox_options with options for selenium 3.14 and higher related to [issue 24](https://github.com/samapriya/geeup/issues/24) for selsetup